exonum/exonum-doc/src/get-started/java-binding.md

 </dependency>
 ```

-As TestKit uses a library with the implementation of native methods,
+As the TestKit uses a library with the implementation of native methods,
-`java.library.path` system property should be passed to JVM:
+pass `java.library.path` system property to JVM:

 ``` none
 -Djava.library.path=$EXONUM_JAVA/lib/native